 It may also have some minor clogging effect on the scalps pores when combined with sebum.

-You should quite smoking.
+You should quit smoking.
 But not because it causes hair loss.
 The impact smoking has on hair loss is almost insignificant in comparison to the impact DHT and stress have.
 So if you’re looking for the primary cause of your hair loss, smoking is almost certainly not the one.

 Recently a study found that people living in highly polluted areas experience a greater rate of hair loss.
 This is likely to do with the same reasons as smoking – so the impact of polluting the lungs with chemicals and smoke is measurable in terms of hair loss.